2017–18 Jamshedpur FC season: Super Cup

 The Super Cup is a knockout football competition in India.
 The 2018 edition was the first ever tournament.
 The competition only featured teams from both the Indian Super League and the I-League, India's two top-tier football leagues.
-As Jamshedpur finished in fifth place during the 2017–18 ISL season, the club entered the main competition directly which was be hosted at the Kalinga Stadium in Bhubaneswar.
+As Jamshedpur finished in fifth place during the 2017–18 ISL season, the club entered the main competition directly which was hosted at the Kalinga Stadium in Bhubaneswar.

 Jamshedpur were drawn to face Minerva Punjab on 2 April 2018.
 Minerva Punjab had finished the 2017–18 I-League as champions.
-Prior to the start of the tournament, before any of the teams knew the tournament format, Jamshedpur head coach, Steve Coppell, said negative comments about it: "I don’t think the Super Cup is anyone’s favourite competition.
+Prior to the start of the tournament, before any of the teams knew the tournament format, Jamshedpur head coach, Steve Coppell, said negative comments about it: "I don't think the Super Cup is anyone's favourite competition.
 You know for it to take place.
 Now we are at the end of the ISL and nobody knows exactly where the tournament is when it begins.
-From my point of view it’s nonsense.
-If it’s a strategically important competition then surely by now in March we would know the details."
+From my point of view it's nonsense.
+If it's a strategically important competition then surely by now in March we would know the details."
 Additionally, it was also reported that Jamshedpur's opponents, Minerva Punjab, expressed wanting to pull out of the competition.

 Eventually the match did occur, with Coppell deciding to start backup goalkeeper Sanjiban Ghosh while also giving rightback Robin Gurung his first appearance of the season.
 The match ended goalless after full-time and remained deadlock at 0–0 after extra time.
 In penalties, Ghosh was essential in leading Jamshedpur to victory as he made three saves while Jamshedpur won the penalty shootout 5–4.
 In the quarter-finals, Jamshedpur were drawn to face fellow ISL side Goa.
 Brandon Fernandes gave Goa the lead during the firsthalf before halftime saw a total of six red cards, three of them to Jamshedpur.
 Kervens Belfort, Anas Edathodika, and goalkeeper Subrata Pal were the ones sent off for Jamshedpur.
 The sending off of Pal allowed Rafique Ali Sardar to come on and make his professional debut for the club.
 During the second half, with both teams playing with eight players each, Jamshedpur gave up four goals while scoring once at the end.
 Coro, Manvir Singh, and Hugo Boumous scored for Goa while Ashim Biswas found the consolation for Jamshedpur as they lost 5–1.

 A few days later it was announced that Belfort, Edathodika, and Pal would be given an additional two match ban to what they were already banned for from their red cards.